Ltotheois/retrophase/README.md

 This package provides an interactive program to retrospectively change the phase of measurements.
 Its intended usecase are measurements performed with lock-in amplifiers.
-When the X and Y components are recorded, the program allows to change the phase in hindsight.
+If the X and Y components are recorded, the program allows to change the phase in hindsight.